abhisheksr01/python-postgres-azure-container-apps/README.md

 - Restrict Ingress and Egress to the API.
 - Integrate Web Application Firewall.
 - Integrate API Gateway and API Management with the AZ Container Apps.
 Use appropriate Authentication and Authorization mechanism to protect the API.
-- Block Public access for the `Dev` and `Pre`
+- Block Public access for the `Dev` and `Pre`.
+Configure VNet to allow access only within Organizations private network, example once the users are connected to the VPN.
-- Setup `tunnel` for the CI/CD pipeline thus allowing access to Dev/Pre environment API for executing tests once deployed.
+- Setup `tunnel` for using with the CI/CD pipeline thus allowing access to Dev/Pre environment API for executing tests once deployed.